EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Thermal desorption atomic absorption analysis is a technique for the direct analysis of solid samples for their total mercury content.
 The sensitive technique requires little if any sample preparation and can be calibrated with simple standards.
 Mercury is liberated from the solid sample material by heating the materials placed in a quartz furnace, transported by a carrier gas towards a gold trap, concentrated on the gold trap and finally released by heating the gold trap and determining by flameless atomic absorption spectrometry.
-By using the gold amalgamation step for collecting the mercury, its later release from the trap makes the signal generation independent from the desorption kinetics of the mercury from the original sample material.
+By using the gold amalgamation step for collecting the mercury, its later release from the trap makes the signal generation independent of the desorption kinetics of the mercury from the original sample material.
 While in this way a reliable determination of total mercury from different solid sample materials is possible, no information on the presence of different mercury species is available.

 Mercury "speciation analysis":

-The concept of using thermal desorption analysis for speciation analysis is based on the observation that mercury is released from the sample material over a wide range of temperatures with showing different peaks at different temperatures when raising the temperature slowly.
+The concept of using thermal desorption analysis for speciation analysis is based on the observation that mercury is released from the sample material over a wide range of temperatures, with showing different peaks at different temperatures when raising the temperature slowly.
 The hope is that such peaks within the thermogram can be assigned to different mercury species.
 Temperature ranges for the release of different mercury species obtained by different authors are shown in Table I.

 Table 1: Temperature ranges for the release of different mercury species from soils and ores